 - On the left side of the application window, a login form will be given and candidates registering for the first time have to click on ‘Don’t have an account?
 Register’ button

-- The online registration form of CLAT 2026 will pop-up on the screen and candidates have to provide following details to register:
+- The CLAT Registration 2027 form will pop up on the screen and candidates have to provide following details to register:

 Name – As mentioned on the academic documents (class 10th certificate or name change certificate if any)

-Mobile Number – Candidates have to enter a valid mobile phone number either their own or parents'/ guardian’s
+Mobile Number – Candidates have to enter a valid mobile phone number, either their own or their parents'/guardians’

-After this, candidates have to click on the ‘Register’ button and an OTP was sent on the registered mobile number.
+After this, candidates have to click on the ‘Register’ button and an OTP is sent on the registered mobile number.
 Candidates have to use this OTP to activate CLAT login account as under:

 Account Activation